Predators (2010 film): Comic books

 A four issue tie-in Predators comic book by Dark Horse Comics was released weekly from June 9 to June 30 to promote the release of the film.
 The comic series, consisting of two storylines titled "Welcome to the Jungle" and "A Predatory Life", serves as a prequel to the events depicted in the film.
 On July 14, a 72-page one-shot adaptation of the film was released, showing more back story of the characters Royce and Isabelle than is depicted in the film.
 On the same day a one-shot sequel comic titled "Preserve the Game" was also released, depicting the further adventures of Royce and Isabelle two months after the events of the film.
+A Marvel comic book titled Predator The Last Hunt released on February 21, 2024 and included elements from the film Predators such as the Predator Hell-Hounds.

 Toys

 In July 2010, NECA released the Classic Predator, Falconer Predator, and Berserker Predator action figures.
 NECA later released a second series of figures in December, consisting of a masked Classic Predator, an unmasked Berserker Predator, and the Tracker Predator.
 The Predator hound was released in March 2011.
 Hot Toys and Sideshow Collectibles have also created props, maquettes and figures for the film.